 Mick Costigan and Noah Flower contributed reporting to this article.

-Three pillars of uncertainty
+Three pillars of uncertainty related to the vaccine

 1. Timing of availability of an effective vaccine

 Two-year immunity is on the high end of expectations, since coronaviruses are “notoriously famous for not granting durable immunity,” in the words of Michael T. Osterholm, the widely-respected head of the Center for Disease Research and Policy (CIDRAP) at the University of Minnesota.

-Historical trend: Experts note we’ve never released a coronavirus vaccine for humans before and, in any event, the fastest we’ve ever developed an entirely new vaccine was the four years it took to create one for mumps.
-While optimism among epidemiologists is high that we will beat that timeline, the previous benchmark stands.
+However, we should also remember the historical trend: experts note we’ve never released a coronavirus vaccine for humans before and, in any event, the fastest we’ve ever developed an entirely new vaccine was the four years it took to create one for mumps.
+By that timeline, we wouldn’t have a vaccine until 2024.

 2. The challenge of getting a vaccine into people’s bodies